January Newsletter

 Your high school might provide assistance with completing the FAFSA, so check with your counselor!
 Additionally, Arapahoe Community College offers FAFSA nights with Spanish speaking staff that are open to the public!
 Plus, you can always reach out to our Education Manager, Angela if you need help.

-Please note that the current application is for the 2024-2025 school year.
-You should complete it ASAP but for sure by March 15 (this is the priority deadline.
-If you apply after you might not receive as much aid).
+Please note that you should be filling out the current application for the 2025-2026 school year.
+You should complete it ASAP but for sure by March 1 (this is the deadline for some schools and if you apply after you might not receive as much aid).

 3 More Things to Note